Lamden/contracting-docs/docs/concepts/imports.md

 #### importlib.enforce_interface(module, interface)

 `enforce_interface` takes two arguments and returns a boolean of whether or not the module fits the interface.
-An interface is a list of functions and variables that a module must have defined.
+An interface is a list of methods and variables that a module must have defined.

 #### importlib.Func(name, args=None, private=False)

-A function definition for an interface list.
-If a function has no arguments, then none have to be provided. `args` must be a tuple of strings indicating the keyword arguments in the correct order.
-Enforcement will fail if arguments on a function are misspelled or out of order. `private` will define the required function as a private function that does not have an `@export` decorator above it.
+A method definition for an interface list.
+If a method has no arguments, then none have to be provided. `args` must be a tuple of strings indicating the keyword arguments in the correct order.
+Enforcement will fail if arguments on a method are misspelled or out of order. `private` will define the required method as a private method that does not have an `@export` decorator above it.

 #### importlib.Var(name, t)